 Related: How to unblock video streaming sites

 Not all VPNs will help you when you want to stream video from abroad.
-The technology involved in protecting video streams, adapting the service whenever a TV service upgrades its blocking technology, and providing adequate speed for streaming high quality HD video costs money.
+The technology involved in protecting video streams, adapting the service whenever a TV service upgrades its blocking technology, and providing adequate speed for streaming high-quality HD video costs money.
 Some VPN services don’t even try to get into video streaming services that have tough content access restrictions.
 Online TV sites don’t just block access from overseas, but they also take every available measure to detect and block VPN traffic.

 A VPN service that is free or very cheap may seem attractive.
 The problem is, they aren’t any good.
 There isn’t any way that a genuine VPN company could provide a service that breaks through access blocks and is capable of carrying HD video without charging.

 Many free and cheap VPN services are not being completely honest with their users.
 They cover their costs and make profit by other means.
 For example, some so-called VPNs don’t include any encryption, which means that their advertisers are lying when they call them VPNs.
 Free and cheap VPNs make money by selling the personal information of their customers.
 Others inject paid adverts into the sites that users access and allow paying marketers to monitor the online activities of the VPN’s customers.
 There are even a few “VPNs” that appropriate the internet bandwidth of their users and sell that capacity onto paying customers — letting other people route their internet traffic through your computer.

 Here is a list of ten popular IPTV providers.

 Warning: the legality of many IPTV services has been called into question.
-The IPTV services listed just below appear to be legitimage at the time of writing, and some are even free to use.
+The IPTV services listed just below appear to be legitimate at the time of writing, and some are even free to use.
 However, you’ll find a list of IPTV to avoid at the bottom of our article as well.
 As always please do your own research and stick to legal streaming services.